7mind/izumi/doc/microsite/src/main/tut/distage/advanced-features.md

 val bindings: ModuleBase = plan.definition
 ```

+Directly depending on `Locator` is a low-level API.
+If you only need to wire a subgraph within a larger object graph,
+you may be able to do this using a high-level @ref[Subcontexts](basics.md#subcontexts) API.

 #### Injector inheritance

 You may run a new planning cycle, inheriting the instances from an existing `Locator` into your new object subgraph: